-- A total of 18 Leg Poses; 9 for Left leg and 9 for Right Leg.
+- A total of 18 Leg Poses; 9 for the Left leg and 9 for the Right Leg.
 You can watch our tutorial series on How to Use Shape Tools to learn more about how to draw characters or animated scenes in PowerPoint.
-We just replicated the left leg poses to use them as right leg poses as you can see in the above picture that Left Leg Pose 1 equals to the Right Leg Pose 1 and so on.
+We just replicated the left-leg poses to use them as right-leg poses as you can see in the above picture.
+The Left Leg Pose 1 equals the Right Leg Pose 1 and so on.

-- Then we will apply Flash Once animation effect on each of the leg poses with a Duration Timing of 0.90 Seconds with a Delay Timing of 0.10 Seconds between each of the flash once effect.
-You should definitely read our article on How To Get and Use Flash Once Effect in later versions of PowerPoint like 2010, 2013, 2016 and 2019.
+- Then we will apply the Flash Once animation effect on each of the leg poses with a Duration Timing of 0.90 Seconds with a Delay Timing of 0.10 Seconds between each of the flash once effects.
+You should definitely read our article on How To Get and Use Flash Once Effect in later versions of PowerPoint like 2010, 2013, 2016, and 2019.

-- Take a look into Figure 1.3, where you can see that Flash Once animation effect has been applied to each of the leg poses with the above said duration and delay timings.
+- Take a look at Figure 1.3, where you can see that the Flash Once animation effect has been applied to each of the leg poses with the above-said duration and delay timings.

-- So, the above trick is showing 9 left leg poses; each for 0.09 seconds and 9 poses in a total of 0.90 seconds.
-When you place all the leg poses on the same place having the Flash Once effect, you get the following results.
+- So, the above trick is showing 9 left leg poses; each for 0.09 seconds, and 9 poses in a total of 0.90 seconds.
+When you place all the leg poses in the same place having the Flash Once effect, you get the following results.

 The Cyclist Animation Explanation

-- Left Motion Path has been applied to the cyclist with a Duration Timings of 1.50 Seconds with Start Smoothness 0.50 Seconds and End Smoothness is set to 1 Second.
-As we need to move the cyclist to the left and return back, so we also checked Auto Reverse and for a continuous loop, we are also repeating this animation effect Until End of Slide.
+- The left Motion Path has been applied to the cyclist with a Duration Timing of 1.50 Seconds and a Start Smoothness of 0.50 Seconds and an End Smoothness set to 1 Second.
+As we need to move the cyclist to the left and return back, so we also checked Auto Reverse and for a continuous loop, we also repeated this animation effect Until End of Slide.
 See Figure 1.4 and the results below: